Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Conclusion

 \section{Conclusion}

-We study incidental cross-lingual transfer, using the task of word-level translation as a testbed.
-We argue that studying the final model alone does not allow for insights into how the underlying mechanisms develop and interact.
-To this end, we pretrain a multilingual $1.7$B model on nine diverse languages.
-We identify two learning phases that are characterized by the development of two central mechanisms: token-level copying, and generalizing mechanisms that implement shared spaces, enabling translation.
+We study the emergence of cross-lingual transfer, using the task of word-level translation as a testbed.
+We argue that studying the final model alone does not allow insights into how the underlying mechanisms develop and interact.
+To this end, we pretrain a multilingual $1.7$B model on nine diverse languages, and construct a word-level translation dataset.
+We identify two learning phases characterized by the development of two central mechanisms: token-level copying, and a generalizing mechanism that enables translation for word pairs without shared tokens.
 Using complementary interpretability approaches to analyze how these mechanisms emerge and interact, we find that token-level copying is a strong early strategy, learned in parallel with basic linguistic capabilities.
-As training progresses, the generalizing mechanism increasingly enables translation, coinciding with a decline in copying as an error mode.
-Together, these findings shed light on how incidental word-level translation develops in multilingual language models.
+As training progresses, the generalizing mechanism develops, coinciding with a decline in copying as an error mode, and more selective token-level copying.
+Together, these findings shed light on how incidental word-level translation, an early cross-lingual ability, develops in multilingual language models.